Schedule & Assessment

 - Two philosophy essays, to demonstrate your understanding of yoga philosophy

 - Design a comprehensive 6 week course, suitable for beginners.
-This should be fully annotated and illustrated with stick figures, and will be assessed and marked.
+This should be fully annotated and illustrated with stick figures.
 You will be thoroughly prepared, guided, and briefed for this homework, and will receive clear and comprehensive feedback

-- A 10 class teaching project, including teaching plans for each class, together with a reflection on the outcome
+- A case study outlining your design and teaching of 10 classes, showing your teaching plans for each class, together with your reflection on your experience

 Trainees are encouraged to begin practising their teaching skills as soon as possible, to thoroughly prepare them for the formal assessments, so that they develop into skilful and confident teachers.
-All trainees are required to teach 10 classes, minimum 10 hours of total teaching time, between Module 1 and Module 6.
-Trainees should submit fully detailed lesson plans together with documentation showing that these classes have taken place.
+All trainees are required to teach 10 classes, minimum 10 hours of total teaching time, between Module 1 and Module 5.

-To successfully graduate from the IYTT course, each trainee’s teaching skills will be observed and assessed on three separate occasions: twice internally (by Catherine Annis and Tanya Love) and once externally (by an independent assessor).
+To successfully graduate from the IYTT course, each trainee’s teaching skills will be observed and assessed on three separate occasions: twice internally (by Catherine Annis) and once externally (by an independent assessor).
 There will be ample teaching practice during the course modules to prepare you for these assessments.

-The first teaching assessment is internal, and will take place approximately half way through the course, at the mid-term assessment.
+The first teaching assessment takes place approximately half way through the course, during Module 3.
 All trainees will teach two poses to their fellow trainees.
-You will be provided with comprehensive feedback on all aspects of your teaching skills to help you identify areas for development.
+You will be provided with comprehensive feedback on all aspects of your teaching skills to help identify areas for development.

 For the second teaching assessment, the mock assessment, you will design and teach a 60 minute class to a group of at least 5 students.
-The class plan and the class will be reviewed and feedback will be provided by the IYTT core teachers.
-Feedback will be provided to help you identify areas of strength and any areas where you need to develop to meet the standard required to pass the final assessment.
+The class plan and the class will be reviewed and feedback will be provided to help you identify areas of strength and any areas where you need to develop to meet the criteria to pass the final assessment.

 The third teaching assessment is the final assessed taught class.
-This is a 1 hour class of your design, which you teach to a group of at least 5 students, which will be assessed by an external assessor.
+This is a 1 hour class of your design, which you teach to a group of at least 5 students.
+This will be assessed by an external assessor.
 Trainees are responsible for arranging their own sample students and for paying the necessary assessment fees directly to the assessor (currently on average £90 per assessment).

 This assessment procedure is intended to be rigorous, and is designed to ensure that trainees graduate as confident, well-practised, safe and resourceful teachers, who have the necessary skills to adapt and modify their classes to suit students of all abilities.
-Trainees will take part in plenty of teaching practice during the modules and in the periods between modules to ensure they are thoroughly prepared for the assessments.
-The feedback provided throughout the course and during the assessments helps trainees develop their teaching skills, build confidence and ensure their teaching is clear and easily accessible, so that they become effective and engaging teachers.
+Trainees will take part in regular teaching practice during the modules and in the periods between modules to ensure they are thoroughly prepared for the assessments.
+The feedback provided throughout the course and during the assessments will help you develop your teaching skills, build confidence and ensure your teaching is clear and easily accessible, so you become an effective and engaging teacher.

 Other requirements towards graduation